dmolina/MoodleQuestions.jl/README.md

 ## Limitations

-This package is currently limited to multichoice questions.
+This package is currently limited to multichoice and truefalse questions.

 ## Import functionality